 Are there any complications of neonatal jaundice?

-If the level of bilirubin goes very high then this can damage a baby's brain and cause problems like cerebral palsy, learning difficulties and hearing problems.
-This is called kernicterus.
+If the level of bilirubin goes very high then this can cause brain damage in your baby and cause problems like cerebral palsy, learning difficulties and hearing problems.
+Damage to the brain caused by high bilirubin levels is called kernicterus.

 Kernicterus is very serious but it is also very rare in developed countries like the UK.
 Kernicterus affects about 1 in every 100,000 babies.